Sections of this article:

 Marketing as such is a relatively recent invention.
 The industrial revolution resulted in supply outpacing demand for the first time for most types of products.
 Before that, anyone making something which worked well, would consistently have more demand than they could supply, through word of mouth, so marketing and advertising was unnecessary, and indeed counter-productive since it, in effect, announced that the product was not good enough to get attention through word of mouth.

-In this era, wealthy individuals who wanted luxury watches would still rely on word of mouth, so watch advertising wasn’t aimed at such people.
+In this era, wealthy individuals who wanted luxury watches would still rely on word of mouth to inform their choices, so watch advertising wasn’t aimed at such people.

-Today, watch marketing is much more about the beauty of engineering as an achievement in its own right, rather than for the accuracy telling the time.
+Today, watch marketing is often about the beauty of engineering as an achievement in its own right, rather than for the accuracy telling the time.
 For example:

 The HM9 Sapphire Vision from MB&F: